course-details-portlet

 Course content

 The course gives an overview of the development of the Earth and evolution of life forms, from the Precambrian to the present.
-Principles of chronostratigraphy, lithostratigraphy and biostratigraphy are presented.
-There is an introduction to the history of animal and plant evolution.
-Focus is on the systematics of the main fossil groups and their stratigraphical and time distribution.
-The palaeogeographical development of the continents and the development of the sedimentary successions on Norwegian land, and on the Norwegian Continental Shelf with Svalbard are presented.
+Introduction to principles of stratigraphy.
+The historical part introduces changes on the earth surface, such as the palaeogeographical distribution of the continents and palaeoclimate.
+In the palaeontology part there is an overview of the history of animal and plant evolution with focus on the systematics of the main fossil groups and their stratigraphical distribution.

 Learning outcome

-SKILLS Students will be able to understand the Earth and its life history.
+KNOWLEDGE AND SKILLS Students will be able to understand the history of the Earth and its life.
 They will also be capable of using nomenclature for naming of geological units.
-Students will be familiar with the Norwegian sedimentary layer (Oslo Field, Svalbard and The Continental Shelf).
-Students will learn basic skills about different fossil groups and their use in geological interpretations.
+Students will learn basic skills about different fossil groups and their use in geological interpretation

 Learning methods and activities